anhvi02/NLP-for-amazonreview/README.md

 # AmazonReview_Crawl_NLP
 Built a tool to crawl Amazon reviews and classify review with CNN.
-This project use 2 methods of vectorize data: Tensorflow.Tokenizer and gensim.Word2Vec.
+This project use 2 methods of vectorizing data:
+- Tokenizer, Embedding from Tensorflow
+- gensim.Word2Vec.

 # Folder details:
 - crawler: